What’s the difference between urban planning and urban design?

 “Urban designers are good at thinking organically about how people use space or react emotionally to different sorts of environments,” says Professor MacDonald.

-If you have a background in architecture, strategic planning or environmental science, you could be well on your way to improving the user experience by implementing effective urban development.
+If you have a background in architecture, strategic planning, or environmental science, you could be well on your way to improving the user experience by implementing effective urban development.

 Like urban planners, urban designers also need to be skilled in a range of areas.